cran/nanonext/README.md

 #### TLS Support

-If a system installation of ‘libnng’ and ‘libmbedtls’ development headers are both detected in the same location, it is assumed that NNG was built with TLS support (using Mbed TLS) and the appropriate options are set to ensure a successful install.
+If system installations of ‘libnng’ and ‘libmbedtls’ development headers are detected in the same location, it is assumed that NNG was built with TLS support (using Mbed TLS) and TLS support is configured appropriately.

-If your system installation of NNG was built with TLS support (using Mbed TLS) but detection of ‘libmbedtls’ failed (possibly as it was installed in another location), you may also set the environment variable `Sys.setenv(NANONEXT_TLS=1)` before installing the package to ensure that the appropriate options are set.
+Otherwise, the environment variable `Sys.setenv(NANONEXT_TLS=1)` may be set prior to installation if:

-#### Certain ARM architectures
+-   system installations of ‘libnng’ (built with TLS support) and ‘libmbedtls’ are in different locations; or

-If package installation initially fails with an error message of `unable to load shared object:[ ] undefined symbol: __atomic_fetch_sub_8` or similar, please set the environment variable `Sys.setenv(NANONEXT_ARM=1)` and then proceed with installation again.
+-   there is a system installation of ‘libmbedtls’ but not ‘libnng’ - in which case nanonext will download and build the latest release of ‘libnng’ against this.

 ### Links